 What is Zapier?

 Zapier is a tool for creating automations between different web applications.
 By automating otherwise manual tasks, it makes your life easier and creates time for more productive pursuits.
-Zapier is a great alternative when a direct integration is not available or can expand the functionality of an existing integration.
+Zapier is a great alternative when a direct integration is not available - Zapier can also expand the functionality of an existing integrations.

 You can select from 1,500+ Apps to connect with one another.

 Zapier is a third-party platform that you need to sign up for and purchase separately from Thinkific.
 Click here to check out their plans and pricing options.

 Zapier is a great solution when there's no existing app for the tool you're using.
 But if you haven't, make sure to check out the Thinkific App Store — the app you want may already be supported directly!